LuiseBrandenburger/online-petition/README.md

 I created this project to learn how to build a frontend and connect it with a backend and eventually deploy it on Heroku.

 ## Tech
-This Project was built with Vanilla JS, Handlebars, Node.js/Express and PostgreSQL.
+This Project was built with JS, Handlebars.js, Node.js/Express and PostgreSQL.
 Other Libraries I used:
 - cookie session